 May Cottage, sleeps 4

-We have a range of beautiful holiday homes, cottages and lodges all along the Polperro Heritage Coast, not to mention the excellent Seaview Holiday Village.
+We have a range of beautiful holiday homes, cottages and lodges all along the Polperro Heritage Coast.
 Keep looking through our properties to find yourself the perfect seaside getaway.